aljebraschool/Filtering-Financial-Regulation-Document-using-Machine-Learning/README.md

 2. **Model Training**:
    - Utilized four different models: Logistic Regression, Random Forest, Support Vector Machine, and XGBoost
    - Applied hyperparameter tuning using GridSearchCV and SMOTE for class imbalance
-   - Tracked experiments and model performance using [Weights and Biases](https://wandb.ai/aljebraschool-university-muhammed-vi-polytechnic/financial_document_with_ml)
+   - Tracked experiments and model performance using [Weights and Biases](https://wandb.ai/aljebraschool-university-muhammed-vi-polytechnic/financial_document_with_ml) for experiment tracking and visualization

 3. **Model Deployment**:
    - Deployed the best model using FastAPI for API-based interaction
    - Integrated a Gradio interface for easy access to model predictions through a web interface

 This project effectively demonstrates the end-to-end process of building, evaluating, and deploying a machine learning model for financial document classification.

----